 Focus at Key Stage 2 level only.
-We are aware that even the Key Stage 2 children are not working at this stage developmentally and therefore Spanish will be mainly experiential across all three pathways.
+We are aware that even the Key Stage 2 children are not working at this stage developmentally and therefore Spanish will be mainly experiential across most pathways.

-Exploration, experience activities linked to Spain e.g. food, music, national dress etc
+Exploration, encounter activities linked to Spain e.g. food, music, national dress etc